crusher-dev/crusher/packages/cli/src/PROJECT.readme.md

 🦖 Crusher is all in one test framework.
 Use low-code/code to run test.

-+ <span>+ you can run tests with new commits or on production</span>
+- <span>+ you can run tests with new commits or on production</span>

 **Commands** [docs](https://docs.crusher.dev)

-`npx crusher-cli` - Opens crusher
+`npx crusher.dev` - Opens crusher

-`npx crusher-cli run` - Run all your test
+`npx crusher.dev run` - Run all your test

 **Checklist**

 - Run test automatically with new commit
 - Get alerts when builds fail
 - Monitor production for errors

 **resource**